nvim-telescope/telescope.nvim/developers.md

 You can look at the selection with `print(vim.inspect(selection))` and see that it differs from our input (string), this is because internally we pack it into a table with different keys.
-You can specify this behavior and wel'l talk about that in the next section.
+You can specify this behavior and we'll talk about that in the next section.
 Now all that is left is to do something with the selection we have.
 In this case we just put the text in the current buffer with `vim.api.nvim_put`.